acuervov/FinanzasFamiliaresFE/README.md

                 the pages with full page content such as landing page or a login page.
             </p>

-## Integration with Existing NextJS Applications
+## Integration with Existing Next.js Applications

 Only the folders related to the layout need to be moved into your project.
 Integration of pages involves moving the files under those folders.
 Make sure that the using page is defined under the related group layout.